zach-morris/script.module.archive_tool/README.md

-archive_tool is a set of common tools to work with the Kodi libarchive virtual file system
+archive_tool is a set of common tools to work with the Kodi libarchive virtual file system.
+This should work with any of the following archive types:
+.7z, .tar.gz, .tar.bz2, .tar.xz, .zip, .rar, .tgz, .tbz2, .gz, .bz2, .xz, .cbr

 Simplest usage example:
 ```